NishantA9/QR-Proj/README.md

 once everything is install, To run the project, simply execute the index.js file: node index.js or nodemon index.js (if nodemon is installed if not run this command: npm install -g nodemon
 )

 You will be prompted to enter a URL.
 After entering the URL, the script will generate a qr_img.png file with the QR code and a URL.txt file with the URL text.
 The QR image will be present in the directory of your project.
+Here is the live preview: https://nishanta9.github.io/QR-Proj/

 Made by Nishant Acharekar